openstack/governance/README.rst

         Documentation for OpenStack community-wide goals, organized by release cycle.
 These pages will be updated with project status info over time, and if goals are revised.

+Note: The governance-sigs repository has been merged into this repository.
+All SIGs documentation is now located in reference/sigs/.

 See https://governance.openstack.org/tc/ for details.